 Favorite Song: Anything ACDC; It’s all great so why choose one?

-Position: Digital Content Editor, Weekend Host, Man-About-Town and All-Around Cool Guy™
+Position: Midday Show Host / Digital Content Editor, Man-About-Town and All-Around Cool Guy™

 Describe Yourself: Victor Lewis is a writer.
 He was born in Kannapolis and grew up in Pittsboro.
 He came back home to the Piedmont in 2012, and currently resides in Durham.
 He enjoys tackboard, V-necks, Crispix and impermanence.
 All of his drinks must have an odd number of ice cubes, and he is actively trying to do less.
 For more information, do not call or text him.